 SRTS High School Grant

-The grant application period for the 2018-19 school year is now closed.
+The grant application period for the 2019-20 school year has closed.

+The grant will provide technical assistance funding to program providers (also referred to in this application as “vendors”) to support high school groups.
 The Grant Program will select School Teams from high schools across the nine-county Bay Area to support activities that encourage student use of active and shared transportation options including walking, biking, carpooling, and taking transit.
-Selected School Teams will be recognized at the Youth for Environment and Sustainability Conference and receive a Special Recognition Award from the Metropolitan Transportation Commission Board and the Bay Area Air Quality Management District Board.

 Grant application materials can be downloaded under the "Application Components" in the left sidebar.